infinum/qa-handbook/Automation/General.md

 A few basic things to check:

-- status code (all that apply, not only 200)
+- status codes (all that apply, not only 200)
 - response payload
 - response headers